 So that gives you an idea of where I was in my quest for sustainable, affordable skincare when I decided to see what else was out there.
 It wasn’t easy to keep track of all those little bottles, but I was perfectly satisfied with my skin – for maybe the first time ever.

-The only thing that could have made me budge from my routine with The Ordinary was something just as good but more sustainable, with refillable packaging.
+The only thing that could have made me budge from my routine with The Ordinary was something just as good, but more sustainable – with refillable packaging.

 Enter, Activist Skincare.

-Activist Skincare Products (Reviews & Comparisons)
+Activist Skincare Product Reviews & Comparison

 Activist makes a very narrow range of products – currently three refillable cleansing oils, one toner, two serums, and one moisturizing face oil.